5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 2. VirtualSMC (+ Sensor Plugins)
 3. Whatevergreen

 The rest of the config examples show the loading sequences for `Bluetooth`, `Wifi`, `Keyboards` and `Trackpad` kexts because theses contain additional kexts nested inside of them which have to be loaded in the correct order to work correctly.
 Not having them in the correct order may cause Kernel Panics.
 So does having a Kext in the list which isn't present in the "OC > Kexts" Folder but is enabled in the config.plist.
 So it's of utmost importance that the Kexts are loaded in the correct order and that the content of the config.plist reflects what's inside the OC Folder 1:1.
 The examples provided should provide you a good guideline.

+For additional information about available Kexts the [**Kext documentation**](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Kexts.md) on the OpenCore Github.

 ## Screenshots
 ### Example 1: Essential Kexts